millerjp-dev/PDF-Demo/README.md

 ## Desicions
-While I did use Material Icons, I decided to not use any 3rd party like Material-UI for components
+While I did use Material Icons, I decided to not use any 3rd party like Material-UI for components I tried to make this component as expandable as possible, so it should be able to accept more types of documents without modification.

 ## Future Improvements:
 Stop container of PDF from shifting when loading or changing pages initially